Kew Gardens: The Ruined Arch

 A brick arch with rustication in stucco.
 A triple-arched opening with oculi above lower side arches, it has a stone band course and a fragmented blocked cornice and brick offering, and a corniced doorway.
 It was built in 1759–60 by Sir William Chambers.
 It is Grade II* listed.

 Ice House

 The Ice House is believed to be early 18th-century, it has a brick dome with an access arch and barrel-vaulted passageway, covered by a mound of earth.
 It is Grade II listed.

+Temple of the Sun

+Formerly located 90 metres southeast of the Orangery.
+Designed by Sir William Chambers in 1761, it was inspired by Baalbek’s Temple of Bacchus in Lebanon.
+It was a glazed building surrounded by eight classical columns.
+The temple was destroyed by a falling tree in the storm of 27 March 1916, some sources say 28 May 1916.

 Kew Palace

 Kew Palace is the smallest of the British royal palaces.
 It was built by Samuel Fortrey, a Dutch merchant in around 1631.
 It was later purchased by George III.
 The construction method is known as Flemish bond and involves laying the bricks with long and short sides alternating.
 This and the gabled front give the construction a Dutch appearance.

 To the rear of the building is the "Queen's Garden" which includes a collection of plants believed to have medicinal qualities.
 Only plants that were extant in England by the 17th century are grown in the garden.

 The building underwent significant restoration, with leading conservation architects Donald Insall Associates, before being reopened to the public in 2006.
 It is administered separately from Kew Gardens, by Historic Royal Palaces.

 In front of the palace is a sundial, which was given to Kew Gardens in 1959 to commemorate a royal visit.
 It was sculpted by Martin Holden and is a replica of one by Thomas Tompion, a celebrated 17th-century clockmaker, which had been sited near the surviving palace building since 1832 to mark the site of James Bradley's observations leading to his discovery of the aberration of light.